TiantianLiu-TTL/TiantianLiu-TTL.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoc in the Department of People and Technology, Roskilde University (advised by Prof. [Hua Lu](https://luhua.ruc.dk/)).
 I obtained the Ph.D. degree from Aalborg University (Department of Computer Science) in 2022.
-I obtained my BSc (Department of Communication Engineering) and MSc (Department of Computer Science and Technology) degrees from Jilin University, China.

 My research generally concerns graph search, spatial database, data management, and data science.
 Recently, I have been working on Queries for Indoor Location-based Services (LBSs).
 My current work focuses on AI-based approaches for search on large graphs.

 News
 ===